canonical/chisel-docs/README.md

 ## Documentation contribution guide

 Prior to contributing, you must -
-- follow the [Ubuntu Code of Conduct] and
+- read and get acquainted with the [Ubuntu Code of Conduct] and
 - sign the [Canonical contributor license agreement].